Writing Psychological Thrillers

 Programme details

-Week 1: Introductions and history
+Week 1: Introductions, genres and sub-genres

-Week 2: The genre and sub-genres
+Week 2: Beginnings, and the hook

 Week 3: Narrators: Finding your voice